Battle of Edgcote: Historiographical errors

 Two major errors in respect of the battle have entered the historiography of the battle, through excessive reliance on one or two major sources in English.
 The first is the reference to the battle as "Edgecote Moor".
 A review of all of the primary or near primary records show that the battle was known as Edgcote (although contemporary spellings varied), Banbury or Danes Moor, as stated above.
 In the 19th century it was referred to as "The Battle of Edgecote", before the Ordnance Survey standardised the spelling to Edgcote on or before 1884.
 "Edgecote Moor" is a more recent affectation, combining "Edgecote" and "Danes Moor", and dates from the mid 1990s.
 Uniquely amongst battles in the Wars of the Roses modern writers have not consistently used the modern day spelling.

 The second error relates to the date of the battle.
-Welsh sources, and contemporary English official records, such as the Coventry Leet Book, and early chronicles clearly place the battle of the eve of the Feast of St James, or Monday, the 24th July 1469.
-The reference to the 26th July comes from Warkworth's Chronicle, and is repeated in Hall, who places the battle the day after the Feast of Saint James.
+Welsh sources, and contemporary English official records, such as the Coventry Leet Book, and early chronicles clearly place the battle of the eve of the Feast of Saint James, or Monday, 24 July 1469.
+The reference to 26 July comes from Warkworth's Chronicle, and is repeated in Hall, who places the battle the day after the Feast of Saint James.
 Hall's work, as it contains the most detail, has then formed the basis for most descriptions and accounts of the battle.
 The error in respect of the date was identified as early as 1982, and has been restated particularly by Welsh scholars.
-This has been overlooked by English writers, with the notable exception of Michael Hicks who places the battle on the 24th July.
+This has been overlooked by English writers, with the notable exception of Michael Hicks who places the battle on 24 July.